k9mail/k9mail-docs/docs/en/current/settings/general.md

 * Never (This disables mail checking for all accounts regardless of the account settings)

 'Auto-sync' is an Android-wide setting that controls accounts that link into the phone.
 Currently K-9 email accounts do not function in this way.
-However setting this will make the app reflect the global auto-sync setting.
+However setting this will make the app reflect the general auto-sync setting.

 The configuration of Android's Auto-sync setting may vary depending on your phone's Android version and device manufacturer.
 On stock Android it's found under: "Settings -> Users & accounts -> Automatically sync data"